marko-knoebl/slides/src/sections/python-beginner/35-for-loops-en.md

 With for loops we can iterate over the contents of lists (and similar objects).

-In other programming languages this construct is called _for-each_
+In some other programming languages this construct would be called _for-each_

 ## For loops